tristanpenman/n64-heart-rust/README.md

 # N64 💛 Rust

 This repo contains content prepared for a talk at the [Melbourne Rust Meetup](https://www.meetup.com/rust-melbourne/), on the state of Rust on the Nintendo 64.

-## Background

 The motivation for this talk comes from my initial exploration of the N64 Homebrew scene.

 While there was a wealth of information available for the C programming language, I found it difficult to get a handle on the state of Rust on Nintendo 64.
 My questions included:

 * What libraries are available, and how safe/mature are they for non-trivial projects?
 * Which tools should I use for handling assets?